quantiota/AI-Agent-Farm/README.md

 The AI application consists of several modules, including:

-1. Data Ingestion Module: This module is responsible for coordinating the ingestion of real-time streaming data from Coinbase across all AI agents and storing it on the RAID storage of each microserver.
+1. Data Ingestion Module: This module is responsible for coordinating the ingestion of real-time streaming data from Binance/Coinbase across all AI agents and storing it on the RAID storage of each microserver.
 Each AI agent is responsible for ingesting and storing data in its own QuestDB database.
 The module includes features such as data validation, error handling, and data transformation to prepare the data for analysis by the AI agents.

 2. Task Distribution Module: This module is responsible for distributing tasks to the AI agents installed on the microservers.
 The module takes into account the processing power and workload of each AI agent and distributes tasks accordingly to maximize efficiency and minimize downtime.
 The module is designed to handle multiple tasks simultaneously and can be configured to prioritize certain tasks over others based on their importance or urgency.